raspberrypilearning/surprise-animation/en/step_3.md

 go to x: (-200) y: (50) // starting position
 point in direction [90]
-set [brightness v] effect to [80] say () // say nothing show
+set [brightness v] effect to [80] show
 ```

 **Tip:** All graphic effects are cleared when you click the green flag so you don't need to clear them but you might need to set the values you want.

 --- /collapse ---